top of page

 The key trends shaping 2026 highlight a clear shift in how buildings are planned, built and used.
 These trends include stronger commitments to sustainability, higher use of digital tools, new material preferences and layouts shaped by modern patterns of work and living.
 Architects are paying more attention to how buildings perform throughout their lifespan, from design and construction through to occupation.

-This means designs must combine practicality and character with careful material selection, good energy performance and flexible space planning.
+This means designs must combine practicality and character with careful material selection, good energy performance, and flexible space planning.
+For more insight into these shifts, read our post on how the future looks bright with intelligent regeneration.
 Understanding these trends helps clients make informed decisions early in the process, creating buildings with future-ready value.

 How Is Sustainability and Net-Zero Design Driving Architecture?